 - Change in stool color.
 Blood can show up as red streaks in your stool or make stool appear black.
 A change in color may also be caused by foods, medications and supplements.

 - Change in bowel habits.
 Constipation or diarrhea that lasts longer than a week may indicate the presence of a large colon polyp.
 But a number of other conditions can also cause changes in bowel habits.

-- Pain or obstruction.
-Sometimes a large colon polyp may partially obstruct your bowel, leading to crampy abdominal pain, nausea, vomiting and severe constipation.
+- Pain, nausea or vomiting.
+A large colon polyp can partially obstruct your bowel, leading to crampy abdominal pain, nausea and vomiting.

 When to see a doctor

 See your doctor if you experience: